OTI Festival 1993

 The OTI Festival 1993 (Vigésimo Segundo Gran Premio de la Canción Iberoamericana, Vigésimo Segundo Grande Prêmio da Canção Ibero-Americana) was the 22nd edition of the OTI Festival, held on 9 October 1993 at Teatro Principal in Valencia, Spain, and presented by Paloma San Basilio and Francisco.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisión Española (TVE), who staged the event after winning the 1992 festival for Spain with the song "A dónde voy sin ti" by Francisco.

 Broadcasters from twenty-five countries participated in the festival.
-The winner was the song "Enamorarse" performed by Ana Reverte representing Spain; with "Essa fase do amor" by Emílio Santiago representing Brazil and "Siempre a medias" by Magdalena Zárate representing Mexico both placing second; and "Onde Estás?" by Anabela representing Portugal placing third.
+The winner was the song "Enamorarse", written by Alejandro Abad and Josep Llobell, and performed by Ana Reverte representing Spain; with "Essa fase do amor", written by Altay Veloso and Samuel Santana, and performed by Emílio Santiago representing Brazil, and "Siempre a medias", written by José Manuel Fernández Espinosa, and performed by Magdalena Zárate representing Mexico, both placing second; and "Onde Estás?", written by João Dique and Marco Quelhas, and performed by Anabela representing Portugal, placing third.

 Location

 Teatro Principal, Valencia – host venue of the OTI Festival 1993.

 Televisión Española (TVE) staged the OTI Festival 1993 in Valencia.
 The venue selected was the Teatro Principal, a theatre opened in 1832 that was designed by Filippo da Pistoia.

 TVE had also hosted the 1992 festival at the same venue.
 The General Assembly of the Organización de Televisión Iberoamericana (OTI) proposed to TVE to host the festival again, given the audience, organization, and artistic success achieved in 1992.